phivk/tolerant-futures/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## SupaBase Integration

+The SupaBase connection requires a SupaBase URL and API Key.
+Save a copy of `.env.example` as `.env` and fill in the variables.

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.